prcore/docs/content/workflow/project-operations/redefine-project/change-outcome-treatment-definition.md

 If you think the outcome and treatment definition is not suitable for your project, you can change it.
 The procedure is very similar with the `Create project` step in the [Upload Event Log](/workflow/upload-event-log/project-creation/) section.

 {{< hint type=warning icon=gdoc_info_outline >}}
-After the change of the outcome and treatment definition, the project status will be changed to `WAITING`.
-It will restart the pre-processing and training tasks all over again.
-If there is a running simulation of streaming data, it will be also turned off automatically.
-The project will not accept streaming data until the new training is finished.
+Upon the modification of the outcome and treatment definitions, the project status will be altered to `WAITING`, and the pre-processing and training tasks will restart from the beginning.
+If there is any ongoing simulation of streaming data, it will automatically be terminated, and the project will not accept any streaming data until the new training has been completed.
 {{< /hint >}}